 What is the difference between mHealth, eHealth, telehealth, and telemedicine?

-The digital health world has seen massive growth over the last year.
-It’s important to understand what various virtual healthcare terms mean. eHealth, mHealth, telehealth, and telemedicine are used to describe the use of mobile and desktop technology for patient management.
-These terms are used interchangeably at times, however they each represent a different aspect of technology and healthcare.
+The digital health world has seen massive growth over the last year. eHealth, mHealth, telehealth, and telemedicine are used to describe the use of mobile and desktop technology for patient management.
+These terms are used interchangeably at times, however, they each represent a different aspect of technology and healthcare.

-mHealth utilizes mobile devices, such as a cellphone or a tablet, to support healthcare practices.
+mHealth is an abbreviation for mobile health, and utilizes mobile devices, such as a cellphone or a tablet, to support healthcare practices.
 With mHealth services, patients are able to log, store, and monitor their health records on their personal mobile devices.
 These applications are helpful in improving the efficiency of the delivery of healthcare information. mHealth applications can be helpful in research, and practitioner and patient use.

 The difference between telehealth and telemedicine.

-Telemedicine, on the other hand, is solely referring to remote clinical service.
-The entire concept of telemedicine was started to treat patients who are located in remote areas.
-Throughout the ongoing global pandemic, it has served a greater purpose – providing people access to care without putting themselves at risk of contracting COVID-19.
+Telemedicine is solely referring to remote clinical service.
+The concept of telemedicine was started to treat patients who are located in remote areas.
+Throughout the last year with more and more services relying more on virtual resources, it has served a greater purpose – providing people access to care without putting themselves at risk of contracting COVID-19.
 As more people gain access to these services, expectations around waiting room times, access to care, and convenience of care are changing.